calvinchengyx/dphil_thesis/project_memo/mft_ai_memo.md

 ### 2024-10-10/11
 - revise the document
     - changed where Scott left remarks
     - add more details in the data section for each benchmarking dataset.
+- finish writing
+    - data section
+    - approach evaluation section
+    - result: machine translation

 ### 2024-10-08/09
 - finetune llama3.1-8b